-Jeff Doubét Small Spanish Home Design
+Jeff Doubet Small Spanish Home Design

 Small Spanish home designs do not have to be boring.
 In fact, a lot of charm can be packed into small properties such as this.
+When designing a new small Spanish home or remodel, consider incorporating special design elements such as elliptical arched windows, round window or quatrefoil style accent window.

-AFTER Photo: Many of the classic Santa Barbara Spanish details proposed in my early design sketch were incorporated into this small Spanish home renovation.
+AFTER Photo: Many of the classic Santa Barbara Spanish details proposed in my early design sketch were indeed incorporated into this small Spanish home renovation.
 Scroll to see and learn how they were built.

 Remodeling a Santa Barbara Spanish Home

 Thanks to the termites, much of the original framing was replaced with new lumber.
-At this point, the home nearly became new construction.
+At this point, the home basically became new construction.
 Here the quatrefoil window opening is being framed, and an elliptical arch window opening weatherproofed.

 Building Small Spanish-style homes in Santa Barbara